 Widespread poverty and illiteracy

 Over the years, involuntary domestic servitude of adults and children has become a severe problem in Paraguay.
 Many young children are subject to forced labour, particularly in the Chaco region.
-Poor children are being trafficked from rural areas to larger cities such as Asunción or Ciudad del Este where they experience commercial sexual exploitation and are treated like modern-day slaves.
+Under pressured children are being trafficked from rural areas to larger cities such as Asunción or Ciudad del Este where they experience commercial sexual exploitation and are treated like modern-day slaves.
 Human-trafficking recruiters specifically target street children, knowing that without family support they are particularly vulnerable.
 Trafficking of Paraguayan and Brazilian adolescents for commercial sexual work is commonly observed in the Tri-Border Area of Brazil, Argentina and Paraguay.

 Children without parental care are in need of protection

 Paraguay is, demographically speaking, a very young nation: roughly 35 per cent of the country’s population is less than 14 years old.